PaulGuillen/PaulGuillen/README.md

 # Hi there, I'm Paul 👋

-I'm a systems engineer whose focus is in the area of software development, I have two years of experience carrying out these projects that you can see in my repository, in additions to this, i used to code at university in java and java web was hard when i realized that i had to use frameworks(spring, hibernate, javaserver faces).
+I'm a systems engineer whose focus is in the area of software development, I have two years of experience carrying out these projects that you can see in my repository, in additions to this, i used to code at university in java and java web was hard when i realized that i had to use frameworks(Angular, React, Ionic, Android Architecture Components, Android SDK).

 ## Some things about me!!